modular-magician/terraform-provider-google-beta/website/docs/r/compute_ssl_certificate.html.markdown

  `name_prefix` + YYYYmmddHHSSssss + 8 digit incremental counter
  Resulting name for a `name_prefix` 38 - 54 characters:
  `name_prefix` + YYmmdd + 3 digit incremental counter

+## Ephemeral Attributes Reference

+The following write-only attributes are supported:

+* `certificate_wo` -
+  (Optional)
+  The certificate in PEM format.
+  The certificate chain must be no greater than 5 certs long.
+  The chain must include at least one intermediate cert.
+   Note: This property is write-only and will not be read from the API.
+For more info see [updating write-only attributes](/docs/providers/google/guides/using_write_only_attributes.html#updating-write-only-attributes)
+  **Note**: This property is write-only and will not be read from the API.

+* `private_key_wo` -
+  (Optional)
+  The private key in PEM format.
+Note: This property is write-only and will not be read from the API.
+For more info see [updating write-only attributes](/docs/providers/google/guides/using_write_only_attributes.html#updating-write-only-attributes)
+  **Note**: This property is write-only and will not be read from the API.

 ## Attributes Reference